-The United Nations defines human trafficking as the recruitment, transportation, transfer, harboring, or receipt of persons by improper means (such as force, abduction, fraud, or coercion) for an improper purpose including forced labor or sexual exploitation.
+The United Nations defines human trafficking as “the recruitment, transport, transfer, harbouring, or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation."
 Human smuggling, a related but different crime, generally involves the consent of the person(s) being smuggled.
 These people often pay large sums of money to be smuggled across international borders.
 Once in the country of their final destination, they are generally left to their own devices.
 Smuggling becomes trafficking when the element of force or coercion is introduced.

 The U.S. Government defines human trafficking as: